 Server Monitoring

 While manually monitoring the functioning of servers is always a good idea, you might want to consider using a server monitoring tool that provides alerts through live evaluation of data.
-The tool should come with the capability of flagging issues when human intervention is required.
+The tool should come with the capability of flagging issues when there’s a need for human intervention.
 Notifications may come via text messages or email.

 Alternatives for Server Monitoring

-While monitoring your server’s infrastructure is crucial, you don’t need to burn a hole in your pocket to get a good indication of how your servers operate.
-One easy way to stick to a budget is to combine your software requirement, to include network and application control.
+While monitoring your server’s infrastructure is crucial, you don’t need to burn a hole in your pocket to get an indication of how your servers operate.
+One easy way to stick to a budget is to combine your software requirements, to include network and application control.

-Basic server monitoring software provides insight about aspects such as disk space utilization and processor usage.
+A basic server monitoring software provides insight into aspects such as disk space utilization and processor usage.
 While these factors matter, they do not offer information surrounding user experience.
 If you limit your monitoring to no more than hardware statistics, you might fail to address other equally important aspects such as uptime or downtime of your cloud service provider as well as network performance.

 Alternatives that provide complete system scans are the ideal way to go.
 This is because they give you a better indication of any changes you might need to make to keep your systems running at optimum levels.

 Several server monitoring tools come with free trial periods, giving you the ability to run tests before making a decision.
-While the evaluation of different options can take time, it is worth the effort because selecting an alternative that suits you best in crucial.
+While the evaluation of different options might take time, it is worth the effort because selecting an alternative that suits you best is crucial.
+Some of the top server monitoring software that deserve your attention include:

-The first step in effective server management is to determine what kind of resources you need.
-Signing up for more capacity than you require is not the best way forward, because you might end up paying for utilities and support that you may never use.
+The first step in effective server support and maintenance is to determine what kind of resources you need.
+Signing up for more capacity than you require is not the best way forward because you might end up paying for utilities and support you may never use.
 However, you need to account for any possible surges in demand down the line as well.

 When accounting for computing requirements, you also need to take into consideration aspects such as your physical or virtual network, power supply, physical space, and dedicated employees.
 These factors, when put together, often create unique scenarios.
 This is why you need to address server maintenance with an outlook that is specific to your business.

-System administrators are known to use different server management tools to keep an eye on automated alerts, patches that are due, expiration of licenses, as well as hardware availability.
+System administrators use different server management tools to keep an eye on automated alerts, patches that are due, expiration of licenses, and hardware availability.

 No matter what type of server you use, some server maintenance procedures remain the same.
 These include:

-- Server maintenance involves ongoing monitoring of performance and detecting anomalies.
+- Monitoring.
+Server maintenance involves ongoing monitoring of performance and detecting anomalies.

-- One of the basic functions of server management includes the ability to identify, start, and install relevant firmware and software updates.
+- Updates.
+One of the basic functions of server maintenance companies is to identify, start, and install relevant firmware and software updates.

 - Set up.
 Another important server maintenance aspect is being able to set up new software or functionalities.